ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 |---|---|---|
 |`triggername`|Identifier of the trigger that the message originates from.
 This parameter is required.|URL-encoded alphanumeric|

-The event is used for providing statistics about how often trigger messages are considered valuable by users.
+The event is used for providing statistics about how often trigger messages are considered valuable by the users.

 ### Clicktriggered event